Talleeenos69/server-writeup/writeUp.md

 #### Hypervisor :

 The Hypervisor that we chose was [KVM](https://www.kernel.org/doc/html/latest/virt/kvm/index.html), a standard virtualization and hypervisor for Linux and Unix-based systems.
 A hypervisor is a piece of software that allows for the creation and management of virtual machines (A virtual machine is a virtual computer within a computer).
-The installation of the hypervisor was rather simple due to cockpit providing an installer via the GUI.
+The installation of the hypervisor was simple due to cockpit providing an installer via the GUI.

 #### GPU :

-To accelerate the LLMs on our server, we installed an Nvidia GTX 1070 (as that was the best one readily available to us).
+To accelerate the LLMs on our server, we installed a Nvidia GTX 1070 (as that was the best one readily available to us).
 The server's chassis was too small to fit the GPU internally, so instead, we simply ran a PCIe cable extender outside of the server chassis.

 #### Virtual Machine :